Title IX Policy

 This Title IX Policy details and explicitly prohibits discrimination on the basis of sex, including Sexual Harassment as defined under federal law.
-When the college has Actual Knowledge that Sexual Harassment has occurred in its education program or activity against a person in the United States, as those terms are defined below, it is obligated to respond according to specific procedures outlined in Title IX.
+When the college has Actual Knowledge that Sexual Harassment has occurred in its education program or activity against a person in the United States, as those terms are defined below (see section III.), it is obligated to respond according to specific procedures outlined in Title IX.

 Reed College is committed to maintaining a free and diverse campus community in which students, faculty, and staff can live, learn, work and express themselves honorably.
 Membership in the Reed community, as governed by the Honor Principle, imposes obligations on students, faculty, and staff to respect the dignity and autonomy of others and to treat one another civilly and without regard to factors irrelevant to participation in the life of the college.

 The prohibitions within this policy should not be read to create a restriction on academic freedom and individual freedom of expression.
 Those forms of freedom are central to the college’s values, and occasionally, discomfort may be an inevitable result of the exercise of those freedoms and the pursuit of the mission of the college.
 The Reed College Mission Statement and the Constitution and Bylaws of the Faculty express the college’s deep commitment to academic freedom and to the free exchange of ideas.

 Except as otherwise specified herein, this policy applies to faculty, staff, students, and agents of the college while in their representative roles.